wright-group/WrightTools/docs/write_from_function.rst

     # --- define ---------------------------------------------------------------
     __all__ = ["from_JASCO"]
     # --- from function --------------------------------------------------------
-    def from_JASCO(filepath, name=None, parent=None, *, verbose=True):
+    def from_JASCO(filepath, name=None, parent=None, verbose=True) -> Data:
         """Create a data object from JASCO UV-Vis spectrometers.

         Parameters
         ----------
         filepath : path-like
             Path to .txt file.
             Can be either a local or remote file (http/ftp).
             Can be compressed with gz/bz2, decompression based on file name. name : string (optional)
             Name to give to the created data object.
 If None, filename is used.
             Default is None.